stevenbenmoha/Still-Mind/README.md

 # Still-Mind
-Meditation timer [Android]

-This is a meditation timer for android.
+This is a meditation timer for Android.
 Will be eventually adding a login and backend to store session data.